 WORKING IN AN IEU LAB

-All IEU Labs start at the beginning of February and continue until the end of June.
-At the beginning of the academic year an IEU Lab fair is held in both Segovia and Madrid.
-This is when students can find out in detail about the projects each IEU Lab is offering and can apply to join.
-All IE University undergraduate students are eligible to apply to any IEU Lab.
+IEU Labs start at the beginning of February and continue until the end of June.
+At the beginning of the academic year, IEU Lab fairs are held in Segovia and Madrid.
+During this time, students can learn more about the projects available in each IEU Lab, and present their applications to participate.
+All IE University students are allowed to apply for the IEU Lab program.

-A professor or expert will lead each Lab to guide students through their work.
+A professor or expert will lead each Lab to support students throughout their journey.
 Each IEU Lab operates much like a small company, with working hours, timetables and deadlines.
-Students have a commitment to work for companies on projects and deliver them within the specified deadlines.
+Students commit to working with certain companies on specific projects, which will be developed during a set timeframe.

-From February to the end of May, students work part-time for about four hours a week in the IEU Labs.
-During the month of June students work full-time for four weeks.
-The daily workload during the full-time period will vary, depending on the projects, but will consist of a class or seminar, working on projects, a meeting or a company visit.
-There are also weekly presentations, when students present their progress on work they are doing.
+From February through to the end of May, students work part-time for about four hours a week in the IEU Labs.
+During the month of June, students work full-time for four weeks.
+The daily workload during the full-time period will vary depending on the projects.
+Generally speaking, this period is made up of a class or seminar, project development, meetings and company visits.
+There are also weekly presentations, where students will share their progress.

-The IEU Labs are long-term projects, which continue the following year with new students.
-In some cases, students can continue with their research and consultancy projects, using their work for their final degree project as well.
-IEU Labs are offered contingent on a minimum number of students.
-Students must fulfill their commitment to the IEU Lab they have joined and can receive up to three ECT credits for their participation.
-The grade will not be applied to the student’s GPA, but will be listed in their transcript as Pass or Fail.
+The IEU Labs are long-term projects, which continue the following year with a new group of students.
+In some cases, students can continue with their research and consultancy projects, and may also use their findings for their final degree projects.
+Labs require a minimum number of students, and all participants will receive up to three ECT credits upon completion of the program.
+The grade will not apply to the student’s GPA, but it will be listed on their transcript as pass or fail.

 WORKING SPACE AND FACILITIES

-The ground floor, where the Start-Up Lab is located is always open to the public.
-There is a show room that offers and ideal space for students to showcase their businesses and projects and trigger interactions with entrepreneurial agents, investors and the public.
+The ground floor, where the Start-Up Lab is located, is always open to the public.
+In the showroom, students showcase their business plans, projects and ideas, creating an opportunity for interactions with experienced entrepreneurs and investors.

-The Casa de la Moneda is a cultural heritage building, founded by Felipe II and built by Juan de Herrera between 1583 and 1588, and is considered the oldest example of industrial architecture of its kind in Europe.
-Renovation was completed in 2011, when IE University converted the Casa de Moneda into an international incubator for innovative businesses.
+The Real Casa de la Moneda is a cultural heritage building, established by Felipe II and built by Juan de Herrera between 1583 and 1588.
+It is considered to be the oldest example of industrial architecture of its kind in Europe.
+Renovations were completed in 2011, when IE University converted the space into an international incubator for disruptive innovators.